Back in times of old, when we could go places, one of those places was the movie theater. The smelly, cramped, outdated movie theater.

 Some of the originals are fine - "Be Our Chef" was mildly amusing.
 The killer bit of programming came and went with "The Mandalorian" and "The Clone Wars".

 Overall, Disney+ is not something I can see myself keeping.
-I don't mind animated shows, but this skews to very young children and families with not a lot to keep me personally engaged for the long term.
+I don't mind animated shows, but this skews to very young children and families with not a lot to keep me personally engaged in the long term.

 But hey, 🎉 We finally got "Artemis Fowl"!🎉